zfaustk/KHGraphDB/CONTRIBUTING.md

 - One idea per commit.
 A body that says why.
 - Type is an object.
 KHID is the pointer.
 The walk compares KHID.
 - Khid is a u64.
 The letters are Display.
+- A graph is a shard.
+Addr is `(shard, khid)`.
+Shard 0 is here.
-- Catalog names graphs.
+- Catalog names graphs and assigns shards.
 It is not a query language.
 - A transaction clones the arena.
 Drop rolls back.
 - `cargo test` is the gate.